sjmignot/dogsbody/content/posts/the-third-bank-of-the-river.md

 genre: literature
 resonances: A Death in the Family

 Maybe it’s just me.
 Though, saying this after a title that pretends to “know all, say all” seems a kind of literary escapism—brackets of reluctance.
-This is what I have to say, and I will tell you.
-Though to say it right requires a journalistic recap of my day: a kind of middle school diary entry.
-Bear with me (please).
+This is what I have to say, and I will tell you: that should be the approach.
+Though to say it right requires a recap of my day.

 Maybe it’s just me but **João Rosa’s short story The Third Bank of the River is an allegory for consciousness, anxiety, and control**.